-Florida 415 and Volusia County 415 join Sanford in Seminole County with the east side of Deltona, Osteen and Daytona Beach.
+Florida State Road 415 and Volusia County Road 415 join Sanford in Seminole County with the east side of Deltona, Osteen and Daytona Beach.
 The highway provides a popular route to the coast from Sanford and a growing commuter route.
-The state road totals 18.5 miles north from Florida 46 to Florida 44 at New Smyrna Speedway.
+The state road totals 18.5 miles north from SR 46 to SR 44 at New Smyrna Speedway.
 CR 415 extends the route 11.4 miles north along Tomoka Farms Road to U.S. 92 (International Speedway Boulevard).

 The northbound span across the St. Johns River was dedicated after it opened in 1978 to Douglas Stenstrom (1921-2010).
 A World War II veteran, Stenstrom served as a Florida State Senator and Chairman of the Seminole County Chamber of Commerce on Roads and Bridges Committee for 20 years.
 Stenstrom pushed for an interchange along I-4 at Lake Mary Boulevard and worked on other highway improvements throughout the county.1